 4.2 Felony reckless evading – VC 2800.2

-Pursuant to Vehicle Code 2800.2 VC, felony reckless evading is the crime where people:
+Pursuant to Vehicle Code 2800.2 VC, felony reckless evading is the crime where you:

 - evade the police in a vehicle, and